Amasaman (Ghana parliament constituency)

 Amasaman is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Sedem Kweku Afenyo is the member of parliament for the constituency.
 Amasaman is located in the Ga West District of the Greater Accra Region of Ghana.

 Boundaries

 Amasaman is located in the Ga West District of the Greater Accra Region of Ghana.